Selling to the Government

 Differences in central, regional, and local procurements

-- Legal requirements for selling to the host government
+Legal requirements for selling to the host government

+Government of Nepal procurement is governed by the Public Procurement Act 2007.
+Nepal is not party to the WTO Agreement on Government Procurement.
 U.S. companies bidding on government tenders may also qualify for U.S. government advocacy.
 A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves U.S. embassies or other U.S. government agencies expressing support for the U.S. bidders directly to the foreign government.
-Consult Advocacy Center for additional information on foreign government contacts.
+Consult the Advocacy Center for additional information on foreign government contacts.

 Financing of Projects

 Major projects are usually financed through foreign consortium financing.
 Infrastructure projects developed by the public sector are funded by forming a consortium of multilateral funding agencies, such as the World Bank and the Asian Development Bank, and bilateral funding agencies.
-Similarly, projects developed by the private sector are usually funded by forming a consortium of a number of foreign commercial lenders.
+Similarly, projects developed by the private sector are usually funded by forming a consortium of several foreign commercial lenders.
 The Nepal Infrastructure Bank will likely play an increasingly noticeable role in financing infrastructure projects in the coming years.

 Both the World Bank and the Asian Development Bank are active in lending for development activities, including roads, telecommunications, hydroelectric power, and other infrastructure projects.
 Both provide loan and grant financing for public sector projects and loan financing for local companies.